The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s The Dead (silver gloss, topaz) (signed) is estimated to be worth between £3,750 and £5,500.
-This foil block artwork, created in 2009, has an auction history of three total sales since its entry to the market on 8th June 2016.
-The sales in the last 12 months have shown a consistent demand, with an average selling price of £3,000 across one total sale.
-Over the past five years, the hammer price has remained stable, demonstrating an average annual growth rate of -2%.
-This work is part of a limited edition of 15.
+The value of Damien Hirst's The Dead (silver gloss, topaz) (signed) is estimated to be worth between £2,850 to £4,300.
+This Foil Block artwork was created in 2009 and has an auction history of three total sales since its entry to the market on 8th June 2016.
+The hammer price has remained consistent over the past five years, with an average annual growth rate of -8%.
+This work is part of a limited edition of 15 and is a rare and unique addition to any art collection.

 Meaning & Analysis